njust-winchy/confidence_score/README.md

 -- util.py：data process tool.<br>
 run the main.py can train a hedge sentence prediction model.<br>
 run the predict.py can predict the result of test data.<br>
-- Aspect tagger: Aspect identifying tool by Yuan et al [1] (https://github.com/neulab/ReviewAdvisor).
+- tagger: Aspect tagger for peer review.
+Aspect identifying tool proposed by Yuan et al [1] (https://github.com/neulab/ReviewAdvisor).
 Specific details can be checked at previous link.<br>

 - Dataset: contain used data's url and information on data statistics.<br>
   -- (1-5)conf_asp.json: Aspect count for hedge sentences.<br>